explodingdinosaurs/pixel3a_grapheneos_setup/README.md

 ## App Installation
 ### App Stores
 Installing apps is a little more involved in GrapheneOS.
 It requires using multiple app stores.
 The installation order for these app stores is:
-1. Update GrapheneOS App Store
+1. Update GrapheneOS App Store by downloading the [apk](https://github.com/GrapheneOS/AppStore/releases).
 2. Install Accrescent using the GrapheneOS App Store
 3. Install Google Play Store + Google Play Services using the GrapheneOS App Store
 4. Install F-droid using the F-droid apk